 The KT Challenge is designed to support teams of Fraser Health, Vancouver Coastal Health, BC Cancer, Northern Health and Providence Health Care clinicians who may not have much knowledge translation expertise but are responsible for moving evidence into practice.
 There must be a minimum of two people per team.
 Teams can be inter-professional.
 All team leaders must be consistently working 0.5 FTE or greater at their organization (full-time, part-time or casual).

-Please refer to the KT Challenge Roadmap for more information on required activities and dates.
-In order to be considered for funding, teams must submit a full application by Friday, April 10, 2026 at 4:00 p.m.
-Further details on the full application process will be provided to teams during the required workshops.
+In order to be considered for funding, teams must submit their application by Friday, April 10, 2026 at 4:00 p.m.

 Fraser Health is pleased to partner with BC Cancer, Northern Health, Providence Health Care and Vancouver Coastal Health on the KT Challenge program.